 Experts speaking at this year’s Plastics Recycling Show Europe noted the challenges presented by the opaque PET plastics, both in terms of processing and marketing of the recovered resins.
 A working group has even asked brand owners to halt the introduction of additional opaque PET milk containers for a two-year period to give the recovery system time to catch up.

 French company Carbios also recently highlighted the ability of its enzymatic depolymerization technology to handle opaque PET containers.
-LIke Loop, Carbios is also targeting textiles streams.
+Like Loop, Carbios is also targeting textiles streams.
+Carbios recently announced it signed a deal to scale-up its technology (see related story).

 Tackling textile waste